phpandroidgladiator/todoist-api/source/includes/_workflow.md

 ## Timestamps

-Each `timestamp` should be based on the unix timestamp of when the command was created.
+Each `uuid` should be unique, for example, it could be [uuid.uuid1()](https://docs.python.org/2/library/uuid.html) in Python.
 This is used for duplication protection, i.e. we want to ensure that same command isn't executed twice!
-This check works by keeping track of command types, temporary ids and timestamps.
-By just supplying timestamps the system does these checks automatically and will ignore duplicated commands.
+This check works by keeping track client ids and uuids.
+By just supplying UUID's the system does these checks automatically and will ignore duplicated commands.

 ## Temporary ids